-HSSC has a regular group of kayakers who usually meet on a Saturday at 2pm.
+HSSC has a regular group of sea kayakers who usually meet on a Saturday at 2pm.

-Do I need to have any experience to join your sessions or trips?
+Do I need to have any experience to join your sessions?

-Not at all, kayaking is very natural kind of movement and it’s easy to understand basic principles!
-Our sessions are for absolute beginners so are a great way to introduce you to the sport.
-They also encourage intermediate paddlers to increase confidence and awareness and cover necessary skills and knowledge needed to deal with very specific local waters.
+We recommend a basic level of kayaking as going out on the sea can be trickier than paddling on a river or lake for example.
+Our sessions encourage intermediate paddlers to increase confidence and awareness and cover necessary skills and knowledge needed to deal with very specific local waters.
 At your first session, you will paddle in a group in sheltered placid water until you gain experience.

 Yes.
 As we do not charge for the sessions it is necessary for you to provide your own kayak equipment.
 You will also be required to wear suitable clothing and safety equipment as per the club standards.
 Just ask if you need advice as to what equipment to purchase.